 2. Focus All Content, Projects, and Tasks on Who You Help

-To touch on the same vein as the direct and indirectly mission-aligned projects that you want to pile on your plate - let’s zoom in.
-The mission statement is the overall, long-term vision that you’re working on, but helping your audience is a big part of that.
+To touch on the same vein as the directly and indirectly mission-aligned projects that you want to pile on your plate - let’s zoom in.
+The mission statement is the driving factor behind the overall, long-term vision that you’re working on, but helping your audience is a big part of that.
 (If it’s not, marketing and selling might get really tough.)

 You’ve probably conjured up more projects than you think that your audience isn’t directly helped by.
 But what do they really need?
-More importantly - and this is a much easier sell - what do they want?
+More importantly - and this is a much easier sell - what do they really want?
 What can’t they find?
-What are they wishing they could learn, do, make, feel, create?
+What are they wishing they could learn, do, make, feel, create, experience?

 By aligning your content and projects directly with who you help, you’re fast-tracking your growth and making your marketing efforts much, much easier.